ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 A WebTransport-Capable HTTP/3 connection requires the client and server to both signal support for WebTransport over HTTP/3 using a setting.
-Clients also signal support by using the "webtransport" upgrade token in extended CONNECT requests when establishing sessions (see {{upgrade-token}}).
+Clients also signal support by using the "webtransport-h3" upgrade token in extended CONNECT requests when establishing sessions (see {{upgrade-token}}).

 WebTransport over HTTP/3 uses extended CONNECT in HTTP/3 as described in